AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## ❓ Lesser issues

 - Wacom pen has limited functionality.
 - Fn keys.
-Most works with YogaSMC and Brightness keys.
-Some issues remain.
+Most works with YogaSMC and Brightness keys, but several are missing, mostly Windows-only functions.
 - Yoga conversion detection (i.e. rotate screen and disable keyboard) doesn't work.
   - Apparently *Thinkpad* Yogas are not supported by YogaSMC.
 Consider remapping a key to disable keyboard.
 - Thunderbolt